mayt/BrowserGPT/README.md

 Options:
-  -u, --url <url>      url to start on (default: "https://www.google.com") -m, --model <model>  openai model to use (default: "gpt-4-1106-preview") -h, --help           display help for command
+  -u, --url <url>      url to start on (default: "https://www.google.com") -m, --model <model>  openai model to use (default: "gpt-4-1106-preview") -a. --autogpt        use autoGPT to drive interaction (default: false) -h, --help           display help for command
 ```